hermantai/samples/README.rst

   A template for creating functions or classes with unit tests.
 It's mainly used for rapid protyping several functions or classes.

+playground_script.py
+  A template to let you quickly insert code and try them out, with ipython at the end to explore stuff.

 script_template.py
   A template for a python script.
 It has loggers and a parser boilerplate ready.